codechangers/godzilla/src/resources/tutorials/start.md

----
-title: Welcome to CodeContest
+# Welcome to CodeContest

-subtitle: Navigate through these docs to learn how the implement the CodeChangers io Game Library
+Navigate through these docs to learn how the implement the CodeChangers io Game Library
-tags: [customize]
-author: jason
----

 ## Get Your Game Set Up